-Subsequent to the registration of this application the applicant's agent has confirmed in writing that (i) the flat has been marketed/used for short term lets for 5 years; (ii) the minimum length of stay is 5 days and the average length of stay is 7 days; (iii) the maximum number of visitors in one booking would be 4 guests; (iv) cleaning takes place after each stay; (v) the property is managed/advertised by North Berwick Holiday Lets and guests can either collect keys from their office or use the external key safe provided; (vi) there are a total of 6 flats within the building (3 flats per floor) and that the flat, the subject of this retrospective planning application, is accessed via a shared front entrance door and communal hallway; and (vii) the applicant's flat has one allocated parking space within the existing parking area.
+Subsequent to the registration of this application the applicant's agent has confirmed in writing that (i) the flat has been marketed/used for short term lets for 4 years; (ii) the minimum length of stay is 5 days and the maximum length of stay is 28 days (with the average length of stay being 7 days); (iii) the maximum number of visitors in one booking would be 4 guests; (iv) cleaning takes place after each stay; (v) the property is managed/advertised by North Berwick Holiday Lets and guests can either collect keys from their office or use the external key safe provided; (vi) there are a total of 6 flats within the building (3 flats per floor) and that the flat, the subject of this retrospective planning application, is accessed via a shared front entrance door and communal stairwell; and (vii) the applicant's flat has one allocated parking space within the existing parking area.

-Through separate applications 23/00307/P and 23/00308 planning permission is separately sought for the change of use of flats 5 and 6 of West Bay Court as units of short term self catering holiday let accommodation.
-Planning application 23/00307/P is at this time also on this Scheme of Delegation List.
+Through separate applications 23/00306/P and 23/00308 planning permission is separately sought for the change of use of flats 3 and 6 of West Bay Court as units of short term self catering holiday let accommodation.
+Planning application 23/00306/P is at this time also on this Scheme of Delegation List.
 Planning application 23/00308/P will be determined on its merits in accordance with the development plan unless material considerations indicate otherwise.